petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 we need to meet them in the middle with a less software-oriented, more research-oriented and user friendly set of tools and infrastructure.

+Calkit is a start down that path.
+Though perhaps best labeled an "MVP" or prototype at the moment, it provides a CLI and collaboration hub purpose-built for research, tying together powerful software development tools while making deep knowledge of them less necessary.
+In its current state
-Calkit is a start---perhaps best called an "MVP" or prototype at the moment---at a simpler back end and the cloud system is a start at a more purpose-built front end and collaboration hub, but the user experience is still certainly geared more towards software engineer types and the problem is certainly not yet solved.
+the user experience is still geared at little more towards software engineer types so there is much left to do.

-To keep bringing down the complexity more graphical interactions must be supported.
+One major initiative
+towards reduced complexity and a gentler learning curve is to support more graphical interactions or interfaces.
-This will likely take the form of a VS Code extension, with the goal of making that the single place from which most, if not all research computation can be done or at least initiated.
+This will likely take the form of a VS Code extension, with the goal of making that the one app from which most, if not all research computation can be done or at least initiated.
 Users will need a guided way to create environments and assemble a pipeline.
 We'll also need integrations with more user friendly services like